 Introduction to Promotional Communication

 This last unit brings together a number of strands, which will enable you to promote your skills to a wider audience.
-There are two elements to this unit: collaborative project/social media; and portfolio and personal development planning.

 You'll develop the research skills to understand fashion communication in Year 1, while experimenting with creating fashion imagery in our photographic studio.

-Style Past, Present and Future
+Brands: Past, Present & Future

 Your third year (Year 2) builds on your skills, refining creative confidence and technical knowledge.
 Your professional development is consolidated in an industry placement (or overseas exchange) and a self reflective skill-audit, culminating in your creative portfolio.